DeVilhena-Paulo/KdQuery/README.rst

 The nearest_point method
 ------------------------

-Let's say that in your application you have some positions over the superface of the Earth and that you implement a kd-tree where each node is stored as an element of a array with these specifications:
+Let's say that in your application you have some positions over the superface of the Earth and that to store this data you implement a kd-tree where each node is stored as an element of an array with these specifications:

 .. code-block:: python

+    import numpy as np

     node_dtype = np.dtype([
        ('longitude', 'float64'),